L-Mustang/wt-vehicle-list/README.md

 # wt-vehicle-list
-War Thunder Vehicle list
+War Thunder Vehicle list generator

-A few batch scripts that allow you to generate a vehicle list for War Thunder.
+A few batch scripts that allow you to generate vehicle and location lists for War Thunder.

 Instructions: